cashfree/cashfree-bank-validation-node/README.md

 ## Set Up

 ### Pre Requisites:
-The following kit uses information stored in a config file.
-Before running the code for the first time open the config.json file and add the relevant details:
+The following kit uses information stored in a app.js file.
+Before running the code for the first time open the app.js file and add the relevant details:
   1. ClientId: This is a unique Identifier that identifies the merchant.
 For more information please go [here](https://dev.cashfree.com/payouts/integrations/pre-requisites#credentials).
   2. ClientSecret: Corresponding secret key for the given ClientId that helps Cashfree indentify the merchant.
 For more information please go [here](https://dev.cashfree.com/payouts/integrations/pre-requisites#credentials).